graham/genie/readme_components.md

 Replacing GCComponent with your own is easy, as of right now it's only 60 lines of simple javascript.

+## Further Reflections

+There's a talk [here](https://www.youtube.com/watch?v=u6RFyVN9sNg), given by Yehuda Katz about how Ember.js does these sorts of things.
+It's a decent talk, but he runs into issues while creating his demo app that are exactly why I don't think Genie Components shouldn't be too complex.

+ > To be clear, these are issues I have with Ember, Yehuda is a pretty cool dude.

 ..
 -----